By Hidden Beaches specialist Ludo

 Also good to know

-With good long-haul flight connections, Antigua is the ideal start for island-hopping across the Caribbean.
+With good long-haul flight connections, Antigua is the ideal starting point for island-hopping across the Caribbean.
 A stay in the marina pairs well with a beach stay on sleepy Nevis.

 Whenever I visit Barbados, I seem to eat continuously.
 Dining is often Michelin-star quality, and ranges from fresh fish cooked in relaxed cafes to elaborate French cuisine.
 I always head for The Lone Star, a whitewashed beachside restaurant on the west coast that serves a mixture of European and Caribbean food.